Turkey seeks EU visa deal for cooperation on migrants

 Draft conclusions of the summit, seen by Reuters, read:

-"Successful implementation will contribute to accelerating the fulfilment of the visa liberalisation roadmap.
+"Successful implementation will contribute to accelerating the fulfillment of the visa liberalization roadmap.
 The EU and its member states stand ready to increase cooperation with Turkey within the established framework and step up their political and financial engagement substantially."

 (Additional reporting by Jonny Hogg and Gulsen Solaker in Ankara; Editing by Mark Heinrich)